In this section you will configure various widgets in WordPress.

 - Adding a Recent Posts section to display your latest posts.

-- Add a list of Pages.
+- Adding a list of your site’s Pages.

-- Display Links on your sidebar area.
+- Display a list of useful Links on the sidebar area.

 Let’s get started …

-Text widgets are incredibly useful …
+Text widgets are versatile …

 Rich Text Widget